rafiq10/go-channels-1/README.md

 Using ***"make 7_server"*** and ***"make 7_interactive_client"***
 the same result as in pt.
 6but the order of responses is not guaranteed due to gorouting for the echo command

+### 8. Interactive client - 3
+The same as previous examples, but the client closes only write operations, so it can keep on reading from the server.